abdolence/secret-vault-rs/README.md

 The mitigation some of the attacks is not possible without implementing additional support on hardware/OS level (such as Intel SGX project, for instance).

+In general, consider this as one small additional effort to mitigate some risks, but keep in mind this is not the only solution you rely on.

 The most secure setup/config at the moment available is:
 - GCP Secret Manager + KMS enveloper encryption and AEAD